quanewang/Practice/README.md

 ```
 Analyze the time and space complexities of your solution.

 Note: it’s called pancake sort because it resembles sorting pancakes on a plate with a spatula, where you can only use the spatula to flip some of the top pancakes in the plate.
-To read more about the problem, see the Pancake Sorting Wikipedia page https://en.wikipedia.org/wiki/Pancake_sorting .

 ```
 def pancake_sort(arr):